top of page

 2021 Vaca Choyera - Viñas del Tigre

-The Vinos del Tigre Estate
+The Viñas del Tigre Estate

-- Vineyard elevations and grape origins:
+Vineyard location, elevation and grape varieties:

-- Aldo is the kind of person in whom there is no fine line between everyday living and a “spiritual” life and everything he does is imbued with a consciousness of the global intentions he has in mind.
-He believes this has an enormous effect on everything from the compost he makes on site to the way the fermentations progress in his wines and when you taste what he creates it’s hard not to admit they seem imbued with an energy unlike almost anything you’ve ever tasted before.
-Regardless, of the source of this difference, while the wines from this estate will never be easy to find, experiencing them will always be a gift.
+- Aldo is the kind of person in whom there is no fine line between everyday living and a “spiritual” life.
+Everything he does is imbued with a consciousness of the global intentions he has in mind.
+He believes this has an enormous effect on everything from the compost he makes on site to the way the fermentations progress in his wines.
+An interesting consideration when you taste his wines. - When asked to summarize the ethos of his estate Aldo says, “Love, respect and care for the environment that drives a constant seeking for sustainability and dictates that their production will always remain small without the use of chemicals of any kind.

 2021 Vaca Choyera - Viñas del Tigre